jaredly/demobox/index.md

 ### Rendered as a demobox

-The `react-demobox.js` script finds all `textarea`s with the `data-demobox` attribute and convers them into demoboxes that look like this:
+The `react-demobox.js` script finds all `textarea`s with the `data-demobox` attribute and converts them into demoboxes that look like this:

 ```jsx
 // @demobox